HEASARC/heasarc-tutorials/fornax_notebooks/data_access/README.md

 # Multi-archive Data Access

-In this User Case we explore a few ways to access data in the cloud for each archive (IRSA, MAST, and HEASARC).
+In this use case we explore a few ways to access data in the cloud for each archive (IRSA, MAST, and HEASARC).

 ```{toctree}